 How to get there

-Big topic, I’m planning to write about it some more.
-But generally.
-From Cuzco, there are trains to Ollaytambo and from there is a direct train to Machu Picchu village.
+There are different ways to get to Machu Pichu.
+One of them is to take trains or buses to Ollantaytambo and from there is a direct train to Machu Picchu village.
 There are several train companies going that way.
 All of them are quite expensive, so add another 100 dollars to your budget.

 From the village, you can either hike your way up or take a bus.
 Busses are going once they are filled and believe me, they are full all the time, so no problem there.
 Same goes for the return ticket.
 Just wait till the empty bus will show up.